Free Printable Mother’s Day Coloring Cards

-Just click on the photo in the printable resource library and download the PDF file for free (and as a subscriber you get immediate access to the entire FREE Printable Resource Library!).
+Just sign up for my newsletter (which is full of awesome goodness every week) and snag these coloring cards for FREE! (and as a subscriber you get immediate access to the entire FREE Printable Resource Library!).
 Then either before or after your kids color the card, fold the paper in half to make it into a card.
 Easy peasy chicken breezy.

 The Inside of the card

 There are so many options for making the greeting on the inside of the card unique.
 Your kids could draw a picture if they are not writing yet.
 Or, if your kid is pre-writing or practicing writing, you could help them out with a few words and phrases.
 Some ideas to get you started include:

 - These are the reasons I love you (and then help your kid list the reasons)

 - My favorite things about you are (and then help your kid list the reasons)

 Check out these fun Mother’s Day ideas too!